U.S. Route 150

-U.S. Route 150 (US 150) is a 571-mile (919 km) long northwest-southeast United States highway, signed as east–west.
-It runs from U.S. Route 6 outside of Moline, Illinois to U.S. Route 25 in Mount Vernon, Kentucky.
+U.S. Route 150 (US 150) is a 571-mile (919 km) long northwest–southeast United States highway, signed as east–west.
+It runs from U.S. Route 6 outside of Moline, Illinois, to U.S. Route 25 in Mount Vernon, Kentucky.

 Route description

 Illinois

-In the state of Illinois, U.S. 150 runs from the Quad City International Airport at U.S. Route 6 southeast to near Vermilion.
+In the state of Illinois, U.S. 150 runs from the Quad Cities International Airport at U.S. Route 6 southeast to near Vermilion.
 U.S. 150 in Illinois is 267.47 mi long.

 Between Moline and Danville, Route 150 closely parallels Interstate 74.

 Indiana

 In the state of Indiana, U.S. 150 runs south with U.S. Route 41 from Terre Haute.
 It is then concurrent with its parent, U.S. Route 50 from Vincennes to Shoals.
 It then runs east to New Albany before overlapping Interstate 64 into Kentucky.
 Between Vincennes and New Albany the road follows the original route of the Buffalo Trace.